Documentation Index

 Use this file to discover all available pages before exploring further.

-Profiles are bound to runners.
-A binding attaches a profile to a runner so that the runner enforces that profile’s guardrails for every sandbox it places.
-A runner can have multiple profiles bound to it, and a profile can be bound to multiple runners.
-End users do not have to name a profile when they request a sandbox: the runner uses its default binding.
-When a request exceeds every bound profile, the gateway rejects it with CWSANDBOX_NO_SUITABLE_RUNNER (or CWSANDBOX_PROFILE_MISMATCH if a specific profile was requested) and reports which capabilities or resources caused the rejection, so the client knows whether to retry with a smaller request, ask the admin for a more permissive profile, or pick a different runner.
+When a sandbox request exceeds every profile bound to a runner, the gateway rejects it with CWSANDBOX_NO_SUITABLE_RUNNER (or CWSANDBOX_PROFILE_MISMATCH if the client asked for a specific profile) and reports which capabilities or resources caused the rejection, so the client knows whether to retry with a smaller request, ask the admin for a more permissive profile, or pick a different runner.

 Before you begin